Barbados’ two-tiered housing market

 There were a total of 480 beachfront condo units in the West Coast by end-2018, according to Terra Caribbean.
 Of which, 150 units are still available in the market.

 The South Coast, which begins at Carlisle Bay in Bridgetown and heads towards East Point on the Atlantic east coast, is less busy and has a more local feel.
 It caters mostly to the mid-market and has seen tremendous growth, with numerous developments already completed and delivered.

 The Crane Resort and Residences, built in 1887, is one of the oldest resorts in Barbados.
 Its residential component has expanded over the years, and new villa-style residences have been completed in 2009.
-Full ownership homes in the Crane are sold starting at around US$ 617,000, according to Terra Caribbean.
+Full ownership homes in the Crane are sold at prices ranging from US$777,000 to US$1,946,000, according to Terra Caribbean.

 The Ocean One, a six-storey apartment complex located within the popular South Coast area of Maxwell, currently offers three-bedroom units from US$685,000 to US$700,000 and penthouses for US$2.2 million.